A Liouville theorem for supercritical Fujita equation and its applications: Setting and main results

 If $RT$ is bounded on $\R^n$, then we can show that the self-similar transform $w$ is bounded on $\R^n\times (-\infty,-T_0)$ for some $T_0>0$.
 This allows us to apply Merle-Zaag lemma as in Step 3 above to deduce that $w$ (hence $u$) is an ODE solution.

 Of course, $RT$ could also be unbounded.
 This needs us to perform rescaling one more time, which then gives a contradiction with the above result in the bounded $RT$ case.

 For mean curvature flows, Choi-Haslhofer-Hershkovits \cite{Choi-H-H2022} and Choi-Haslhofer-Hershkovits-White \cite{Choi-H-H-W2022} have established some Liouville properties for ancient solutions.
-These results give a characterization of cylinders (as self-shrinkers to mean curvature flows), and our Liouville theorem has a formal correspondence with this one.
-But it seems that the nature of these two Liouville results are very different.
+These results give a characterization of cylinders (as self-shrinkers to mean curvature flows), and our Liouville theorem has a formal correspondence with these results.
+But it seems that the nature of these two Liouville properties are very different.
 In fact, the ODE solution $u_0$ in our problem should correspond to spheres (as self-shrinkers to mean curvature flows), but it also has many similarities with cylinders.
 For example, some form of Merle-Zaag lemma are all needed in the proof of these Liouville results.

 Finally, the assumption that $m$ is not an integer is very important for our proof.
 This is because we need a crucial compactness properties for suitable weak solutions of \eqref{eqn}, see Proposition \ref{prop compactness} below.
 In fact, if $m$ is an integer, the class $\mathcal{F}_{M}$ is not compact in $L^{p+1}_{loc}$ or $H^1_{loc}$.
 This is because we can not apply Marstrand theorem (see \cite[Theorem 1.3.12]{Lin-Yang-book}) to prove that some defect measures \footnote{The precise definition can be found in \cite[Section 4]{Wang-Wei2021}} are trivial.
 We believe the analysis of this case needs more work.